 “Going green” in fashion has been more of a niche trend in the past but has increasingly become mainstream in recent history.
-Based on the findings of a recent study, consumer and retail expert Shikha Jain explains that sustainable apparel can reward manufacturers from a pricing perspective.
+Our recent study found that sustainable apparel can reward manufacturers from a pricing perspective.
 The resulting boost in profits is a win-win situation – good for the environment and good for business.

 Fast fashion brands have fallen under the spotlight for failing on their environmental impact.
 Demand for sustainable clothing continues to trend upward thanks to an increasing focus on climate change.